The Z press is an overhead press variation that targets the shoulders, triceps, and core due to the seated pressing position.

 Dumbbell Z Press

-The dumbbell Z press is a great alternative to the barbell variation when you don’t have access to a barbell or a power rack to perform it safely.
+The dumbbell Z press is a great alternative to the barbell variation when you canโt access a barbell or a power rack to perform it safely.

 Kettlebell Z Press